jmau111/juice-shop-notes/notes/eggs/README.md

 /gur/qrif/ner/fb/shaal/gurl/uvq/na/rnfgre/rtt/jvguva/gur/rnfgre/rtt
 ```

 However, you won't solve the challenge by going to the above URL.
 It needs to be decrypted.
 I really appreciated the several layers of encoding.
-CTFs rarely gives you such information for free.
+CTFs rarely give you such information for free.

 You sometimes have to base64decode several times in a row to get the final string.
 Here, it's not the case, it's a rot13 cypher: